-🔭 Updates an earlier post to include recent changes and information.
+🔭 Updates an earlier post to include recent changes and new information. 🔭

-As an amateur astronomer, I use desktop planetarium software to plan viewing sessions and keep track of the planets and Moon.
-There are many products available for all computer platforms and smartphones.
+Desktop planetarium software helps plan viewing sessions and keep track of the planets and Moon.
+Many products are available for all computer platforms and smartphones.
 A Google search yields links to many sources.
-I downloaded and use the open source Stellarium on my desktop computer.
-It can be customized to your location and is free.
+Open source and free Stellarium is on my desktop computer.
+It can be customized to your location and has a nice look and feel.
 For Android and Mac phones and tablets, I like SkySafari.
-It isn’t free.
+It isn’t free but is inexpensive.